orcasound/orcasite/README.md

 ## Getting started

+##### Quick method (e.g. at hackathons):

-##### Quick: `docker-compose pull && docker-compose up`
+*Short-cut: `docker-compose pull && docker-compose up`*

-The fastest way to get the site up and running is to [use the included Docker configuration](#running-in-docker).
+Note: this assumes you have installed [https://docs.docker.com/v17.09/engine/installation/](docker) and [https://docs.docker.com/compose/install/](docker-compose).

 To access the site, run `docker-compose pull && docker-compose up` and wait until the `phoenix_1` container outputs `Compiled successfully`.
 Then you should find the site available in your browser at [`http://localhost:4000`](http://localhost:4000).

+For details about the quick method of getting the site up and running, [see the Docker configuration guidance](#running-in-docker) below.

-##### Flexible
+##### Flexible method (e.g. longer-term development)

-If you would like a more flexible setup, you can install the dependencies [directly on your machine](#set-up-manually).
+If you would like a more flexible method, you can [install the dependencies directly on your machine](#set-up-manually).

 ## Running in Docker

 Docker is the quickest way to get the project up and running, especially if you haven't already set up Erlang/Elixir/Node.
-The only requirement is that you have both `docker` and `docker-compose` installed on your machine.
+The only requirement is that you have both [https://docs.docker.com/v17.09/engine/installation/](docker) and [https://docs.docker.com/compose/install/](docker-compose) installed on your machine.

 Once you clone the repository, you can just run docker-compose in the root directory.
 To avoid building locally you can use the `pull` command first to grab the pre-built image from [Docker Hub](https://hub.docker.com/r/orcasound/orcasite).
 Combining both commands into one line: